crmcog/sf-cog/docs/admin-guide/20-configure.md

 ## Objects

 As we have seen earlier - objects represent entities.
-Standard objects are those provided by Salesforce, while you (or package vendors) create custom ones.

 Objects can be roughly thought of as -

 - 'model' layer of a MVC pattern
-- ..and at the same time 'tables' of the app
+- ..and akin to 'database tables' of an app

+If that does not make sense to you, just ignore them - it was the developer in us doing the talking.

+Objects can also be imagined to be a container of a specific type of data.
+For e.g. a contact is an object in salesforce, so are opportunities, orders, tasks etc.

-They themselves do not store data, but are the only window to access said data.
+Objects by themselves do not store data, but are the only window to access the said data.
 User interfaces are built on top of the fields, validation, and automation added to objects.
+Once you use objects to store data, that is persisted to a data store - where and how is that persisted is not super relevant to us as salesforce administrators and developers.
+But, what is relevant is that Salesforce provides performant, customisable storage that is consistent, scalable to a high number of users, and subject to validation and automation rules of your individual company.

+Salesforce provides a set of objects out of the box and those are known as 'standard objects'.
+You (or package vendors) create 'custom objects'.

 ### Standard Objects